-2.1.3 Possible mechanisms of specific and unspecific selection of antimicrobial resistance by biocides
+2.1.3 Mechanisms of specific and unspecific selection of antimicrobial resistance by biocides

-Biocides may select for therapeutic antimicrobial resistance in bacteria through specific or unspecific mechanism that are illustrated in Figure 5.
+Biocides can select for therapeutic antimicrobial resistance in bacteria through specific or unspecific mechanism that are illustrated in Figure 5.
 The different direct and indirect resistance mechanisms are described in the next section.